 How to repair your lawn after a wet winter – 08.09.22 – The wintertime can be defined by prolonged bad weather that can leave your lawn suffering come spring.
-After the ravages of winter it won’t be long before some of the more enthusiastic of us start to think about tackling the quagmire which was once a garden.
+After the ravages of winter, it won’t be long before some of the more enthusiastic of us start to think about tackling the quagmire which was once a garden.
 However, many do not know where to start.

-Turf is the easiest and most effective way to provide instant results.
-Whether you need to replace the whole lawn, repair worn out areas or replace areas that have succumbed to heavy shade and leaf drop, turf gives instant gratification.
+Lawn turf is the easiest and most effective way to provide instant results.
+Whether you need to replace the whole lawn, repair worn out areas or replace areas that have succumbed to heavy shade and leaf drop, turf gives instant results.

 Use turf for repairing smaller areas where patches of lawn have died off.
 Or, if the majority of your lawn is damaged, diseased or just plain old worn out, it is probably easiest to remove the whole thing and replace it with new turf.

 Before spending good money on turf, be sure that the problem won’t repeat itself.

-Did your lawn die from lack of light?
-Replace it with shade tolerant turf.
+- Did your lawn die from lack of light?
+Replace it with a shade-tolerant turf.

 - Have the grass plants drowned because water can’t escape?
 Talk to a landscaper about improving the drainage.